vini-karumuru/QAA/README.md

 8. Find publicly available mouse genome fasta files (Ensemble release 110) and generate an alignment database from them.
 Align the reads to your mouse genomic database using a splice-aware aligner.
 Use the settings specified in PS8 from Bi621.

+  > [!IMPORTANT]
-    *Hint* - you will need to use gene models to perform splice-aware alignment, see PS8 from Bi621.
+  > You will need to use gene models to perform splice-aware alignment, see PS8 from Bi621.

 9. Using your script from PS8 in Bi621, report the number of mapped and unmapped reads from each of your 2 sam files.
 Make sure that your script is looking at the bitwise flag to determine if reads are primary or secondary mapping (update/fix your script if necessary).